 Buying a home with Granger & Oaks

 Buying a house isn't easy.
 It can be a lengthy process, and it can sometimes take months or even years if you have a particularly tight criteria.
-Keeping track of where you have been, and what you have seen can be hard enough in itself, so we strongly recommend sitting down and making a list of the essential aspects you want your new home to fulfil.
-We've produced a one page list here to help you keep notes and compare properties.
-It isnt exhaustive, but it hopefully helps..
+Keeping track of where you have been, and what you have seen can be hard enough in itself, so we strongly recommend sitting down and making a list of the essential aspects you want your new home to fulfill.
+We've produced a one-page list here to help you keep notes and compare properties.
+It isn't exhaustive, but it hopefully helps..

 FIRST TIME BUYERS

 Buying a property can be the most stressful thing you will ever do.
 Our aim is to make that process as straightforward as possible, but the best advice we can give you is to prepare for the long-haul.
 The purchasing process isn't simple and with the best will in the world, it may well take a lot longer than you would like.
 We want you to be fully prepared, so if there is anything you are unsure about please ask us, however small it may seem.